luisloyde/soil-property-mapping-random-forest/README.md

 # Soil Property Mapping using Random Forest

-This project provides an R pipeline for spatial modeling and mapping of soil properties using Random Forest machine learning, based on standardized field sampling and DEM-derived topographic variables.
+This project provides an R pipeline for spatial modeling and mapping of soil properties using Random Forest machine learning, based on standardized field sampling, DEM-derived topographic variables, soil geospatial data from Mexico, and the Harmonized World Soil Database (FAO).
 The workflow includes model calibration, raster prediction, clipping to study area boundaries, grid visualization, and exporting zonal statistics by soil unit.

 ## Features